owncloud-docker/server/README.md

 ### Data Folder persistence on Host

-Add a Volume to the container
+You can just add a volume to the container on startup
 See: [Docker Compose Volume Docs](https://docs.docker.com/compose/compose-file/#/volumes-volume-driver)

 ```bash